MaxraySavage/Hugo-Blog/content/posts/Launch-Your-Spring-Portfolio-Project-Fast.md

 ---

 # Launch Your Spring Code Fast - 101
-You are building a portfolio project using Gradle, Java 11, Hibernate, JPA, MySQL and Srping Boot and you want to launch a cloud instance of your project so people can check it out and tell you how cool it is.
+You are building a portfolio project using Gradle, Java 11, Hibernate, JPA, MySQL and Spring Boot and you want to launch a cloud instance of your project so people can check it out and tell you how cool it is.
 I too have had this desire!
 And I did it!
 And so can you!
 With Heroku!

 ### Database Config
 Heroku needs a `system.properties` file to know which version of java your app uses.